 Another great way to meet new people is at conferences and events in the industry.
 Do not directly ask for available job openings when you first meet them but instead show an interest in their products and services, creating a relationship.

-6) Get The Right Education to Shift Careers
+6) Get the Right Education to Shift Careers

 You can also learn skills online in the comfort of your home on sites like Udacity.
 They give a certificate as proof of completion of the course for you to keep as a record.

-If you can, you should also take out the time to gain some experience in the job market you are targeting as an intern, volunteer, temp, or consultant.
+If you can, you should also take the time to gain some experience in the job market you are targeting as an intern, volunteer, temp, or consultant.
 Develop a parallel career alongside the one you are in until you reach a level of stability in your new position when you can feel safe to quit and go full-time in your new career.

 If it becomes successful, you can eventually quit your job to pursue the business full-time.
 A home-based business makes you independent of work constraints and the stagnant environment, allowing you to work flexible hours at your own will.